Salt curing is known as one of the most efficient methods of preserving meat. It help to keep the meat longer. But how long does salted meat last?

 It is made with some smoked pork belly even though there are those made with different meats like lamb or even turkey.

 You will also find liverwurst that is made using pork or even pork liver.
 Soppressata is made using pork thigh and is cured with salt and red pepper.

 How Is Salt-Cured Meat Used?

 You can make different meals with salt-cured meat.
 One simple dish involves wrapping a prosciutto strip around some fruit like pears or melon.

-There are also meals such as spaghetti carbonara that is an Italian dish that uses salt-cured pork coupled with finely diced guanciale, cheese, as well as yolks.
+There are also meals such as spaghetti carbonara which is an Italian dish that uses salt-cured pork coupled with finely diced guanciale, cheese, as well as yolks.